renesas-rz/rz_linux_distros/docs/getting_started/getting_started_debian.md

     ![Create raw image](images_debian/create_raw_image.png)

-- The tool will download the **Debian 13 ISO**.
+- The tool will download **Debian 13 ISO**.
 If it already exists in the `#!bash downloads` folder, this step will be skipped.

     ![Download ISO file](images_debian/download_iso_file.png)